yiqi-liu/yiqi-liu.github.io/_pages/other.md

 ---

 Aside from economics, I'm also into art.
 I minored in studio art back in college, and was interested in music and visual arts from the Romantic era to the early 20th century.
-Sadly, I rarely painted after I started grad school due to time constraints, but here are some paintings I did during undergrad.
+Sadly, I barely had time to paint nor practice piano after I started grad school:sweat_smile: But here are some paintings I did during undergrad.

-{% include gallery id="gallery" caption="" %}
+{% include gallery id="gallery" class="full" caption="" %}